-- Complete University’s online Research Integrity Training (this MUST be completed before you apply for Transfer of Status - see link above)
+Complete University’s online Research Integrity Training (this MUST be completed before you apply for Transfer of Status

-- Official confirmation of recommendation from the MPLS Graduate Office received, with a copy of the assessors report
+Following assessment official confirmation of recommendation from the MPLS Graduate Office received, with a copy of the assessors’ report

 Other key points:

 - Research Ethics Approval has been applied for (if relevant)

 - Keep a log/record of any permission for inclusion of 3rd party copyright material

 - Keep a log/record of any subject-specific (e.g. research methodology; data analysis and management; record keeping; bibliographical skills; presentation of research) and personal and professional skills (e.g. time management, language skills, IT skills, team work, problem solving, presentation skills, teaching skills, career planning) which you have already acquired during the course of your time as a Probationary Research Student